 In case of an Emergency, Dial 911 and follow the instructions of the EMS (Emergency Medical Services) team.

 Mercy Medical Center's downtown campus includes our Main Hospital - The Mary Catherine Bunting Center, McAuley Plaza and The Weinberg Center.

 General visiting hours at Mercy are 11:00 am to 8:30 pm.
 Hours vary by floor, please check with the nursing staff or call 410-332-9555.

-Robotic surgery provides many benefits including, typically, a shorter hospital stay, less scarring and a faster return to daily activities, however, not all women are good candidates for robotic surgery.
+Robotic surgery provides many benefits including, typically, a shorter hospital stay, less scarring and a faster return to daily activities, however, not all patients are good candidates for robotic surgery.

-Robotic surgery as the best treatment option is determined by reviewing a woman's overall health as well as her particular condition and the extent of the disease.
+Robotic surgery as the best treatment option is determined by reviewing a patient’s overall health as well as their individual diagnosis and severity.

 The surgeons of The Center for Minimally Invasive Surgery have completed extensive training to perform robotic surgery using the da Vinci surgical system.
 Our doctors work in the state-of-the-art operating rooms of The Mary Catherine Bunting Center and have access to the latest technology.